canonical/ubuntu-boards-documentation/how-to/rpi-no-display.rst

 Use the Raspberry Pi headless
 =============================

-Using `cloud-init`_, it is possible to initialize the Ubuntu Server for Raspberry Pi images without needing to attach a screen or keyboard at all.
+Using `cloud-init`_, it is possible to initialise the Ubuntu Server for Raspberry Pi images without needing to attach a screen or keyboard at all.